Cyber Security Salary and Job Opportunities

 Technical writing skills

-Technical writers in cybersecurity are in charge of developing strategic plans, security policies, manuals, etc. For both internal and external audiences, these plans must translate and convey the complicated idea of cybersecurity in straightforward terms.
+Technical writers in cybersecurity are in charge of developing strategy plans, security policies, manuals, etc. For both internal and external audiences, these plans must translate and convey the complicated idea of cybersecurity in straightforward terms.

 Expertise in law

-Cyberlaw, also known as cybercrime law, is a body of legislation that governs the acceptable use of technology, such as computer hardware and software, the internet, and networks.
-Cyberlaw protects users by allowing for the inquiry and prosecution of online criminal activity.
+Cyber law, also known as cyber crime law, is a body of legislation that governs the acceptable use of technology, such as computer hardware and software, the internet, and networks.
+Cyber law protects users by allowing for the inquiry and prosecution of online criminal activity.
 It applies to the actions of individuals, groups, the public, government, and private sectors.

 Cloud Security